JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/basics.md

 - ```f.(g.(x .+ 1))``` is treated by Julia as ```broadcast(x -> f(g(x + 1)), x)```.
 - An assignment ```y .= f.(g.(x .+ 1))``` is treated as in-place operation ```broadcast!(x -> f(g(x + 1)), y, x)```.

-Same logic works for lists, tuples, etc.
+The same logic works for lists, tuples, etc.